London Street Commune: Origins of the group

 In 1967 roughly 20 Hippies (Note: This terminology is possibly retroactive, and at the time these people may have self-identified as "Freaks", a term that preceded "Hippy" in many parts of the world.
 Either term at the time referred to Non-conformists from mainstream society) had begun squatting around the area of Piccadilly Circus in London.
 At some point Phil Cohen, operating under the alias "Dr. John", became involved with these squatters and began to organise them into a more politicised force.
 Under John's influence, the squatters occupied several squats, including one inside a Church opposite the Oasis public baths on Endell Street.

-During an interview Birmingham Daily Post in the time period, Dr John described the background and goals of the group as follows:
+During an interview with Birmingham Daily Post in the time period, Dr John described the background and goals of the group as follows:

 The London Street Commune was formed to defend the interests of beat groups around Piccadilly and to dissolve control of the streets from the police and back into the community.
 We want Piccadilly to become a real people’s forum, a forum for the understanding which would act as a resistance against all institutions like the family, the school, detention centres, and so on, which exist to domesticate us compulsorily into the non-values of straight society.

 Less visible members were far less ideological and simply sought the creation of a homeless shelter around Piccadilly.